If you're not flourishing in this new world, mama, don't worry. No one is.

 Mothers carry an incredibly heavy mental load during the best of times and during this pandemic, we are facing unprecedented psychological challenges.
-And a new Pew Research Center survey found women are reporting higher rates of psychological distress right now, compared to men.
+Study after study shows that moms are suffering higher rates of psychological distress right now, compared to dads.

 Marisa Young is an Associate Professor in the Department of Sociology at McMaster University.
 According to Young, during the pandemic parents may "endure more than what might be psychologically manageable," even if they have the privilege of working from home.
 "During this outbreak, parents are suffering," Young writes for The Conversation.

 She continues: "They are dealing with one of the most consequential impacts on the psychological health of the modern-day workforce: work-family conflict.
 This conflict has to do with the competing demands of paid work and family obligations.
 Additional workplace closures and social distancing practices will make it even harder for working parents over the next few months."

 Single moms are facing monumental stresses right now as they are more likely to be living paycheck to paycheck and face higher financial risks (including eviction) during this economic downturn.
 And being in a heterosexual marriage does not guarantee financial security: Research shows moms have reduced their working hours four to five times more than fathers have during the pandemic, putting their professional futures at risk because of an uneven burden of childcare.